lightvector/KataGo/docs/Analysis_Engine.md

    * `turnNumber`: The turn number being analyzed.
    * `moveInfos`: A list of JSON dictionaries, one per move that KataGo considered, with fields indicating the results of analysis.
 Current fields are:
       * `move` - The move being analyzed.
+      * `visits` - The number of visits that the child node received.
-      * `visits` - The number of visits invested into the move.
+      * `edgeVisits` - The number of visits that the root node "wants" to invest in the move, due to thinking it's a plausible or search-worthy move.
+Might differ from `visits` due to human SL weightless exploration, or graph search transpositions.
       * `winrate` - The winrate of the move, as a float in [0,1].
       * `scoreMean` - Same as scoreLead.
 "Mean" is a slight misnomer, but this field exists to preserve compatibility with existing tools.
       * `scoreStdev` - The predicted standard deviation of the final score of the game after this move, in points.
 (NOTE: due to the mechanics of MCTS, this value will be **significantly biased high** currently, although it can still be informative as *relative* indicator).
       * `scoreLead` - The predicted average number of points that the current side is leading by (with this many points fewer, it would be an even game).
       * `scoreSelfplay` - The predicted average value of the final score of the game after this move during selfplay, in points.
 (NOTE: users should usually prefer scoreLead, since scoreSelfplay may be biased by the fact that KataGo isn't perfectly score-maximizing).
       * `prior` - The policy prior of the move, as a float in [0,1].
+      * `humanPrior` - The human policy for the move, as a float in [0,1], if available.
       * `utility` - The utility of the move, combining both winrate and score, as a float in [-C,C] where C is the maximum possible utility.
 The maximum winrate utility can be set by `winLossUtilityFactor` in the config, while the maximum score utility is the sum of `staticScoreUtilityFactor` and `dynamicScoreUtilityFactor`.
       * `lcb` - The [LCB](https://github.com/leela-zero/leela-zero/issues/2282) of the move's winrate.
 Has the same units as winrate, but might lie outside of [0,1] since the current implementation doesn't strictly account for the 0-1 bounds.
       * `utilityLcb` - The LCB of the move's utility.
+      * `weight` - The total weight of the visits that the child node received.
+The average weight of visits may be lower when less certain, and larger when more certain.
-      * `weight` - The total weight of the visits invested into the move.
+      * `edgeWeight` - The total weight of the visits the parent wants to invest into the move.
 The average weight of visits may be lower when less certain, and larger when more certain.
       * `order` - KataGo's ranking of the move.
 0 is the best, 1 is the next best, and so on.
       * `isSymmetryOf` - Another legal move.
 Possibly present if KataGo is configured to avoid searching some moves due to symmetry (`rootSymmetryPruning=true`).
 If present, this move was not actually searched, and all of its stats and PV are copied symmetrically from that other move.
       * `pv` - The principal variation ("PV") following this move.
 May be of variable length or even empty.